rafaelribeiro1510/ASCIIValley/docs/README.md

 **Benefits:**
 - ease of working simultaneously in the same project without interfering with each other's work.
 - allows for a higher degree of cohesion.
 Methods that perform actions of the same "domain" are grouped together.
-For example, the files [ChunkView.java](../src/main/java/view/ChunkView.java), [MapView.java](../src/main/java/view/MapView.java) and [EntityView.java
+For example, the files [ChunkView.java](../src/main/java/com.g64.view/ChunkView.java), [MapView.java](../src/main/java/com.g64.view/MapView.java) and [EntityView.java
- ](../src/main/java/view/EntityView.java) that deal which tasks are related to data displaying all belong to the package `view`.
+ ](../src/main/java/com.g64.view/EntityView.java) that deal which tasks are related to data displaying all belong to the package `com.g64.view`.
 - possibly faster development speed in the long run due to the consistent organization.

 **Liabilities:**